Last updated on November 19th, 2025 at 06:27 am

 Many new gardeners mistake this plant for a Lavender or Texas sage bushes, it is not a true sage, and its origin comes from Russia.
 It is a flowering herbaceous perennial.
 For this post, we will call it a Sage.

 The plant thrives in and around the Southwest and produces tall spikey, bright lavender-blue limbs.
-It is a tough vigorous plant that grows anywhere, especially in and around the American Southwest.
+It is a tough, vigorous plant that grows anywhere, especially in and around the American Southwest.

-The foliage is a silver-gray color, and it starts to bloom in late spring until and into early fall.
+The foliage is a silver-gray color, and it starts to bloom in late spring and into early fall.
 It does well in a rock garden or Xeriscape landscape.

-Plant it in full hot sun do not plant in the shade as it will sprawl and spring out in places you might not want!
+Plant it in full hot sun; do not plant in the shade, as it will sprawl and spring out in places you might not want!
 The best time to plant is in early spring or mid-fall.

-Is Russian Sage Drought Resistant?
+Is Russian Sage Drought-Resistant?

-Yes, once it becomes established it is very drought tolerant.
+Yes, once it becomes established, it is very drought-tolerant.
 It does tolerate poor soil and grows about 4-5 ft. tall and wide.
 It is also good for container gardening.

 This plant can become invasive, so it is best to give it lots of room to grow.
 Pulling out unwanted sage by hand and including the roots will keep it from getting into places where you do not want it to grow.